brianhigh/envh543/ex0618prob2d.md

 function, use [mcstoc](http://www.inside-r.org/packages/cran/mc2d/docs/mcstoc)
 to define "mc nodes" for each component of the model.

-For each "mc node", supply a probability function, the node type as "V" for variability or "U" for uncertainty, and any additional parameters to be passed to the probability function.
-For deterministic variables, just define them as usual or create an "mc node" with the `mcdata()` function using the "0" type.
+For each stochastic variable, use the `mcstoc()` function to create a "mc node", supply a probability function, the node type as "V" for variability or "U" for uncertainty, and any additional parameters to be passed to the probability function.

+For deterministic variables, create nodes with the `mcdata()` function using the "0" type.

 We will model the deterministic factors as uniform probablity distributions.